9 ways to make proposals cheaper without killing your win rate

 Reducing proposal costs at the expense of your win rate is a mathematical disaster

 Proposal development should not be treated as an expense to be minimized.
 It is an investment as part of the cost of sales.
-When you compare what an increase in win rate does to your revenue, you find that increasing the investment generates a positive return.
+When you compare what an increase in win rate does to your revenue, you find that the investment generates a positive return.
 Decreasing the investment leads to a lower win rate, and what that does to your revenue is create a death spiral.
 The trick is to lower proposal development costs without lowering your win rate.

 A winning proposal is one that is based on what you have discovered about what it will take to win, and is written from the customer’s perspective.
 Your best chances of winning come from fully customizing the proposal to make everything presented matter to the particular customer it is being submitted to.
-This makes automating proposal writing, recycling proposal narratives, and fill-in-the-blank templates bad approaches for lowering proposal costs because they lower your chances of winning.
+This makes automating proposal writing, recycling proposal narratives, and fill-in-the-blank templates bad approaches for maximizing your proposal ROI because they lower your chances of winning.
 Unless your bids are small or you sell commodities, any benefit of lower costs will be less than the loss of revenue from the decrease in win rate.
-This has been true every time we've run through the numbers with real companies.
+This has been proven true every time we've run through the numbers with real companies.

 -